 Estimated Project Cost: $44,987,000 (Includes construction costs of $26.5 million 2016 dollars, $12.7 million in non-construction costs, and $5.7 million in expected construction inflation)

 Planned opening: September 2019

 Remodel vs. Rebuild

 State construction assistance: Due to its age, the school became eligible for state funds for renovation or replacement in 2009.
-If the bond passes, the district expects to receive $3 million in State Construction Funding Assistance for this project.
+With passage of the 2016 bond, the district expects to receive $3 million in State Construction Funding Assistance for this project.